Nagendra1997/mesibo-documentation/live-demo-web-readme.md

 - We will be using the Mesibo Javascript SDK.
 So, install Mesibo Javscript SDK by following the instructions [here](https://mesibo.com/documentation/install/javascript/)
 - Familiar with Mesibo [User and Group Management APIs](https://mesibo.com/documentation/api/backend-api/#group-management-apis)
-- Familiar with the basic concepts of how Mesibo APIs for streaming and conferencing work
+- Familiar with the basic concepts of how Mesibo APIs for streaming and conferencing work.
+It is recommended that you first look at the [basic demo](https://github.com/mesibo/conferencing/tree/master/basic-demo) to familiarize yourself with API before diving into live-demo.
 - A basic understanding of HTML/CSS/JS
 - A minimal understanding of Bootstrap
 - Not an absolute need, but a familiarity with Angular would be good to have